CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-06.md

 # Lab 6: Getting Started with Building a Chat Application

-### Estimated Duration: 30 minutes
+### Estimated Duration: 30 Minutes

-Building a chat application involves designing the user interface for seamless communication, implementing backend services for real-time message handling, and integrating with databases for storing chat histories, while ensuring robust security and scalability to handle user interactions effectively.In this lab, you will be setting up the Open AI resource and installing the application locally.
+Building a chat application involves designing the user interface for seamless communication, implementing backend services for real-time message handling, and integrating with databases for storing chat histories while ensuring robust security and scalability to handle user interactions effectively.
+In this lab, you will be setting up the OpenAI resource and installing the application locally.

-## Lab objectives
+## Lab Objectives
 In this lab, you will complete the following tasks:

+- Task 1: Create an OpenAI Resource and Model
-- Task 1: Building a ChatGPT-like application on Streamlit with streaming
+- Task 2: Building a ChatGPT-like application on Streamlit with streaming

-### Task 1: Create an OpenAI resource and model
+### Task 1: Create an OpenAI Resource and Model

-**Azure OpenAI**: Azure OpenAI Service is a cloud-based platform that provides access to OpenAI’s powerful language models, including GPT-4, GPT-3.5, Codex, and DALL-E12.
-This service allows developers to integrate these models into their applications for tasks such as content generation, summarization, semantic search, and natural language to code translation3.
+**Azure OpenAI**: Azure OpenAI Service is a cloud-based platform that provides access to OpenAI’s powerful language models, including GPT-4, GPT-3.5, Codex, and DALL-E 12.
+This service allows developers to integrate these models into their applications for tasks such as content generation, summarization, semantic search, and natural language-to-code translation.

 Refer to the link for more information.
 [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview)